 English 2111 paper 2

-Write an analytical or argumentative essay on a topic of your own choosing, avoiding plot summary (see nugget 1) and focusing narrowly on The Aeneid, The Song of Roland, Sir Gawain and the Green Knight, The Inferno, The Praise of Folly, or Don Quixote.
-You must meet each of the following requirements.
-Read each of these requirements carefully, more than once.
+Write an analytical or argumentative essay on a topic of your own choosing, avoiding plot summary (see nugget 1) and focusing narrowly on The Aeneid, Song of Roland, Sir Gawain and the Green Knight, Inferno, Don Quixote, or possibly Hamlet.
+Read these requirements carefully.

 • 4-6 pages in length, 1250 words minimum, 1800 words maximum (in the body of the essay, excluding headers, name, date, title, works cited entries, etc.).

-• Formatted carefully and correctly, following MLA guidelines as outlined on my "simple stuff" web page.
+• Formatted carefully by MLA guidelines as outlined on the "simple stuff" web page.

-• A minimum of seven quotations from the work or works you examine is required: six is an absolute minimum—you may certainly offer more than six to illustrate or substantiate your primary claims thoroughly and effectively.
+• Including a minimum of eight quotations from the primary work you examine—you may offer more to illustrate your claims.

-• All quotations and other source material must be documented according to MLA guidelines as outlined on my "quotes and documentation" page, including the MLA conventions for citing verse (QD4).
-A works cited page is mandatory.
+• Document quotations and other source material following MLA guidelines outlined on my "quotations" page, including the MLA conventions for citing verse (Q4).
+Include the primary work you address in the works cited list.

-• You must incorporate some token research into this paper, offering quotations from at least two secondary sources of legitimate scholarly criticism or commentary on the work(s) you examine. ("Legitimate" means truly scholarly sources, so items from the popular press, reviews of performances, encyclopedias, and study aids such as Cliff's Notes, SparkNotes, Master Plots, etc., are not acceptable.)
-You should most emphatically not consult any world wide web pages outside of our course materials while preparing your paper.
-For access to many scholarly articles and other materials in full-text electronic form, see the MSC Library website.
-See especially the "Subject guides" resources for Literature.
+"Legitimate" means truly scholarly sources, so items from the popular press, reviews of performances, encyclopedias, and study aids such as Cliff's Notes, SparkNotes, Master Plots, etc., are not acceptable.
+You should most emphatically not consult any world wide web pages outside of our course materials while preparing your paper, nor use Artificial Intelligence at any point.
+For access to scholarly articles and other materials in full-text electronic form, see the MGA Library website.

-The real challenge here will be to arrive at a viable topic, one worthy of exploration in a 2000-level course.
-See especially the first item below (excerpted from "grades and grading criteria" handout for this class.
+One challenge here will be arriving at a viable topic, one worthy of exploration in a 2000-level course.
+See especially the first item below excerpted from "grades and grading criteria" handout for this class.
 I have been of two minds on whether I should assign specific options for you to write on in this paper, but I think it's an important element of any literature class beyond the freshman level that you learn to explore and establish angles of critical analysis in formal papers on your own.
-I know that assigning an open topic is also problematic because it permits far more opportunities for wholesale plagiarism—I would strenuously advise you to recall the definition of plagiarism we covered earlier in the semester.
+I know that assigning an open topic is also problematic because it permits far more opportunities for wholesale plagiarism—I would strenuously advise you to recall the definition of plagiarism we covered earlier in the semester!

 Okay . . . here are a few quick topic possibilities.
 You are by no means restricted to these ideas, and I sincerely hope many of you will explore other options beyond those listed here: